Sohan4513/ObesityDataBot/README.md

   - **ROC curve analysis** for model performance.

 ## **How to Run**
-1. Ensure `LLCP2022.XPT` is in the working directory.
+1. Ensure the file you want to read is in the working directory.
 2. Run the R script in **RStudio** or an R environment.
 3. Check the model’s performance metrics.

-## **Future Improvements**
-- Incorporate additional predictors.
-- Compare different ML models (e.g., random forest, SVM).
-- Optimize hyperparameters for better performance.

 ---